viiftw/glance/README.md

 ## License

 This repo is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+You are welcome to contribute!